Online Graph Topology Learning from Matrix-valued Time Series: Augmented Model for Periodic Trends

 \section{Augmented Model for Periodic Trends}

-The online methods derived previously are based on the data process \eqref{eq: var1_vect}, which assumes the samples $(\x_{\tau})_{{\tau}\in\mathbb{N}}$ have the time-invariant mean zero.
-In this section, we propose a more realistic data model which considers the trends, and adapt the online methods for stationary data to this augmented model.
+The online methods derived previously are based on the data process \eqref{eq: var1_vect}, which assumes the samples $(\x_{\tau})_{{\tau}\in\mathbb{N}}$ have a time-invariant mean of zero.
+In this section, a more realistic data model is proposed, which considers trends, and the online methods for stationary data are adapted to this augmented model.

-In literature of time series analysis, stationarity is very often taken as part of model assumptions due to its analytic advantage.
-Meanwhile the raw data usually is not stationary, for example Figure \ref{fig: vector}.
-In Figure \ref{fig: added_trend}, we show moreover a comparison of stationary time series and non-stationary time series.
+In the literature of time series analysis, stationarity is very often assumed due to its analytic advantage.
+However, raw data is usually not stationary, as shown in Figure \ref{fig: vector}.
+Furthermore, Figure \ref{fig: added_trend} provides a comparison between stationary and non-stationary time series.

-Thus in offline learning, to fit the models on data, a \textit{detrend} step is needed, which approximates the trend function using the entire data set, then removes it from the raw data.
-However, since the principle of online learning does not require the presence of all data, such pre-processing step is forbidden.
-Thus, we need to consider the trend as the explicit parameters additional to the graph parameters $\AN, \AF$ in the online model.
-We propose the following augmented model
+In offline learning, to fit the models to data, a \textit{detrending} step is typically required.
+This step involves approximating the trend function using the entire data set and then removing it from the raw data.
+However, since online learning does not require the presence of all data, such pre-processing steps are not feasible.
+Therefore, it is necessary to consider the trend as explicit parameters in addition to the graph parameters $\AN, \AF$ in the online model.
+The following augmented model is proposed:

 where $\mb{x}_t = \vect \left(\mb{X}_t \right)$, $\mbox{b}_t^0 \in \R^{NF}$, $\mb{z}_t \in \R^{NF} \sim \mathrm{IID}\left(0, \Sigma\right)$ with non-singular covariance matrix $\Sigma$ and bounded fourth moments, and $\mb{x}^{\prime}_0 = \sum_{j=0}^\infty A^j\mb{z}_{t-j}$.
 The observations of Model \eqref{eq: var1_vect_aug} is $\mb{x}_t$, while $\mb{x}_t^{\prime}$ has the similar role as the unobserved state in the state space models however the observation equation here is much simplified.
 Therefore the estimators are built on the series $\mb{x}_t$.
 Note that Model \eqref{eq: var1_vect_aug} admits another reparameterization with intercept